 I made a "bias tee" box for two antennas:

 The power comes in on the left, connects to the two 10 mH chokes and is delivered to the antenna connectors at the bottom.
 The signals are passed to the two receiver connectors at the top.
 One will be for the 60 kHz SID receiver and the "Watering Hole" Receiver at 185.3 kHz.
 The other is for a broadband whip that's currently driving my Sferics Detector.

 After bench testing a couple of things became clear.
 The circuit has trouble driving the transformer below about 35 kHz, so I reduced the gain at the low end, making sure to preserve gain at 60 kHz.
 (My goal is to receive 60 kHz and 185.3 kHz at a minimum.)
 Also, the gain drops off above about 100 kHz, possibly due to the transformer.
 Lowering the MPSA18 collector capacitor gives the circuit a peaking characteristic that flattens the response nicely.
 Although the Bode plot below doesn't show it, the actual unit is quite flat from 45 kHz to 300 kHz.
-The actual plot looks much like the green one below only with the low end rolling off at 45 kHz instead of 20 kHz.
+The actual plot rolls off at 45 kHz instead of 20 kHz.
 The peaking is controlled by the 470 ohm in series with the .0047 uF (a lower value resistor giving more peaking).
 Tweaking the values gives a beautifully flat response dropping like a rock outside the band.

 The response is sharply down by the edge of the broadcast band thanks to help provided by the notch.
 I just fine tuned a 10 pF trimmer (in place of the 7.5 pF in the schematic) until KLBJ (590 kHz) completely disappears.